ping2-me/laravel/readme.md

 ping('Hello world!');
 ```

+Then the message will be sent to you Telegram (or Discord, Slack) channel immediately.

 ## Performance
 Don't worry about performance, the package will send the request in the background if your server installed `curl` (which is almost exist in every server).
 So there will be almost zero delay about the http request.